jasssse/typertest/README.md

 # TyperTest

-(WIP) A simple typing speed tool made with React
+A simple typing speed tool made with React